 Compared to Snowflake regular tables, Snowflake temporary tables incur lower overhead and operational costs since data protection and recovery mechanisms do not apply.

 Snowflake temporary tables shine for storing short-lived, temporary data that only need to persist for a certain period of time.
-Here are some examples where Snowflake temporary tables can be useful:
+Here are some Snowflake temporary table example:

 Essentially, any data that is short-lived and non-critical is a good fit for Snowflake temporary tables.
 They can help reduce storage and processing costs compared to loading all data into permanent tables.